zanppa/tmlink/README.md

 # TMLink
-TMLink is a set of tools (clients, servers) to allow zero configuration remote access of a gadget to a computer.
+TMLink is a set of tools (clients, servers) to allow zero configuration remote access to a gadget from a computer.
 It is currently only a prototype/proof-of-concept and as such needs lots of manual setup to get to work properly.

 Raspberry PI Zero W has been used as the gadget, and laptop running Devuan Linux as the host computer.